coteditor/CotEditor/CONTRIBUTING.md

 ### Feature requests

 Search for existing requests first.
-If you find your feature previously requested, post your comment to that issue; otherwise, create a new one by filling up the "Feature request" template.
+If you find your feature previously requested, post your comment to that issue; otherwise, create a new one by filling up the “Feature request” template.
-Create an issue per feature instead of listing multiple features on one issue page.
+Create an issue per feature instead of listing multiple features in a single post.